-His name stained and his association with the school minimal, Sweeney maintains his innocence and continues to try and plead his case with Boston College, albeit to no avail.
+His name stained and his association with the school minimal, Sweeney maintains his innocence.
+To this day, the former guard continues to try and plead his case with Boston College, albeit to no avail.

 “I understand there is culpability on my part,’’ Sweeney told The Boston Globe.
 “I could have done things differently, and as a result of what happened, I brought embarrassment to the university.”

 “I was a captain and the ballhandler.
 I was thinking, ‘I’m not going to let this [cheating] happen on my watch.’
 Isn’t that the irony of ironies?’’

 Coaches in the scandal remained largely unaffected.
 They claimed they had no knowledge of the events that took place right beneath their noses.

 Head coach Tom Davis left Boston College after the 1982 season and coached until 2007 with Stanford, Iowa, and Drake.

 Hill, following his wide-sweeping testimony, was put in the government’s witness protection program.
 However, he wouldn’t last long and was kicked out for failing to abide by the program’s rules.

 He died in 2012, surprisingly not from a mafia bullet.